CodeYourFuture/CYF-Workshops/git-day-1/README.md

    commit
 ```

-The most recent commits contain our most recent work.
+where the most recent commits contain our changes.

-Create a commit using these steps:
+To create a commit, we can use the following steps:

 1. Make a change to a file
 2. View the local changes